pkohoutek/adventuregame/readme.txt

 Door
 	The Door is an object that is invoked once per level.
 It is the exit for the current room.
-	The door is locked until the player progresses through the level and solves the levels puzzles and ciphers.
-Once the levels challenges have been completed the Level class unlocks the door and player is notified in game that they can exit the level.
+	The door is locked until the player progresses through the level and solves all of the levels puzzles and ciphers.
+Once the levels challenges have been completed the Level class unlocks the door and the player is notified in game that they can exit the level/advance to the next level.

 Map
 	Map class uses a two-dimensional String array to keep track of objects on the level and handles